geins-io/sdk-api-mgmt-javascript/docs/BrandApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.BrandApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.BrandApi();
-let query = new GeinsManagementApiSdkJs.BrandModelsBrandQuery(); // BrandModelsBrandQuery | The details of the query.
-apiInstance.queryBrands(query, (error, data, response) => {
+let query = new GeinsSdkApiMgmtJavascript.BrandModelsBrandQuery(); // BrandModelsBrandQuery | The details of the brand query. apiInstance.queryBrands(query, (error, data, response) => {
   if (error) {
     console.error(error);